Beacon-Heart/Heart_Beacon/README.md

 #mBridge #CBDC #worldbank #IMF #BIS #cryptocurrency #davos #Texas et al gold backed currency

 INVENTION TYPE: An invention may be an improvement to an existing invention.
 USPTO 13/573,002's basis for invention is US Army CECOM Communication - Electronics Command's "Greatest Invention" a system of systems structured data digital dashboard geo-temporal - spatial synchronization, standardization program matching brevity codes to symbols, symbol sets critical for A.I.
 Artificial Intelligence man - machine interface used for OOTW Operations Other Than War following a German Army suggestion circa 2003.

-QUOTE: “Only a crisis - actual or perceived - produces real change.
-When that crisis occurs, the actions that are taken depend on the ideas that are lying around.
-That, I believe, is our basic function: to develop alternatives to existing policies, to keep them alive and available until the politically impossible becomes the politically inevitable.”
-Milton Friedman Nobel Prize winning Economist who described a GDP Gross Domestic Product commodity RWA Real World Asset based K% rule to monetize a currency, implement GDP based rules automated inflation control to manage the global economy.

-QUOTE: "There is only one revolution tolerable to all men, all societies, all political systems: Revolution by design and invention".
-Richard Buckminster Fuller author of The World (Peace) (simulation) Game book, futurist, environmentalist: Buckminster Fuller Institute http://bfi.org

 TERRA Trade Reference Currency TRC: currency backed by RWA Real World Assets / commodities / commodity basket / index based featuring demurrage fees / charges to support supplier to consumer logistics of goods.
 The Terra TRC Trade Reference Currency is a global complementary currency designed to provide an inflation-resistant international standard of value; to stabilize the business cycle on a global level; and to realign stockholder’s interests with long-term sustainability.
 Economist Bernard Lietaer Source: http://lietaer.com/2010/01/terra/